ImaginaryVillain/community_lights/README.md

 	*               where 1 is on, and 0 is off.
 Ignored if day|night passed [optional]
 	* - day         Sets the event's light to only show during the day [optional]
 	* - night       Sets the event's light to only show during night time [optional]
-	* - sdir:       Forced direction (optional): 0:auto, 1:up, 2:right, 3:down, 4:left
+	* - sdir        Forced direction: 0:auto, 1:up, 2:right, 3:down, 4:left [optional]
 	*               Can be preceded by "D" or "d", so D4, d4, etc. If omitted, defaults to 0
-	* - angle:      Forced direction in degrees (optional): must be preceded by "A" or "a".
+	* - angle       Forced direction in degrees.
+Must be preceded by "A" or "a".
 If
 	*               omitted, sdir is used. [optional]
 	* - x           x[offset] Work the same as regular light [optional]
 	* - y           y[offset] [optional]